shuber/dotfiles/README.md

 * [Vim](http://www.vim.org/) the highly configurable text editor built to enable efficient text editing
 * [Zsh](http://www.zsh.org/) a shell designed for interactive use and powerful scripting
 * [Tmux](https://tmux.github.io/) an incredibly customizable and robust terminal multiplexer
-* [iTerm2](https://www.iterm2.com/) the terminal emulator for osx that does amazing things
+* [iTerm2](https://www.iterm2.com/) the terminal emulator for OS X that does amazing things

 ## Git